sreenath-pydev/Ecommerce_project/README.md

 7. **Access the appilcation**
    - Open your browser and go to http://127.0.0.1:8000/ to view the frontend.
    - Go to http://127.0.0.1:8000/admin/ to access the admin panel.

+### Adding Products to the Database
+To view the full products and the product details pages with full functionality, follow these steps:

+1. Log in to the Admin Panel: Use the superuser credentials created earlier to log in to the admin panel.
+2. Add Products:
+3. Navigate to the Products section in the admin panel.
+4. Add new product entries by providing details such as name, description, price, and image.
+5. Save the changes, and the products will be visible on the index page and product details page.

 ## Usage

 ### Frontend